Review by Laura Marriott

 From previous reviews (Moving, Listening In) it is no surprise that I couldn’t wait to get my hands on the new Jenny Eclair novel Inheritance.
 However, this causes one both excitement and some trepidation.
 What if this one is a disappointment?
 What if the author has gone off in a direction that the reader doesn’t want to go in?

 Bel is preparing for her brother’s 50th birthday party.
 Being held at the old family country home of Kittiwake, Cornwall, it is looking to be an extravaganza, but to Bel and her family Kittiwake is more than just a fancy house.
 It holds generations of pain and secrets, that started from one tragedy many years ago and has rippled down the generations

 It is through Benedict that Serena is introduced.
 Her inclusion throws class differences into sharp relief.
-She is used to working behind a till in a small supermarket, and the others — failed poets, stalled revolutionaries and general drifters who move from country estates to ski resorts — find her an amusing addition to their company.
+Used to working behind a till in a small supermarket the others; failed poets, stalled revolutionaries and general drifters who move from country estates to ski resorts, find her an amusing addition to their company.
 By her presence she highlights the class rigidity that has defined the Carmichael family, and which they keep intact long past the 60s.
 I particularly enjoyed Serena’s story.
 She yearns for more but doesn’t know exactly what or how to go about it.
 Serena is brave with an adventurous spirit.
 It was easy to both like her and feel sympathy for her trajectory.
-She is the only one in the novel who doesn’t have family money to fall back on, but as the last chapter so poignantly illustrates, she is the only one who really had family.
+She is the one in the novel who doesn’t have family money to fall back on, but as the last chapter so poignantly illustrates, she is the only one who really had family.

 Laura Marriott is a historian, theatre critic, writer and poet.